-If a public health official, health services provider, medical provider, or other regulatory entity (i.e., Health and Human Services, Center for Medicaid and Medicare Services, Department of Health and Welfare, local public health districts, etc.) has not made such a determination but there is evidence or a reasonable concern that an employee is physically unable to perform his or her job (for example, an employee has returned from an affected region with an articulable exposure), the supervisor should express general concern regarding the employee's health and remind the employee of his or her leave options for seeking medical attention.
+If a public health official, health services provider, medical provider, or other regulatory entity (i.e., Health and Human Services, Center for Medicaid and Medicare Services, Department of Health and Welfare, local public health districts, etc.) has not made such a determination but there is evidence or a reasonable concern that an employee is poses a direct threat to the work environment, the supervisor should express general concern regarding the employee and remind the employee of his or her leave options for seeking medical attention.
 If an employee does not elect to go home, supervisors should consult with HR and legal counsel about appropriate next steps.